 The evening will begin with a welcome and light refreshments, followed by a Sky Country presentation and telescope viewing under the night sky.

-This event marks the first major public program of The Burunh Program for Cultural and Indigenous Astronomy and welcomes Krystal De Napoli as a new academic staff member in the School of Physics at the University of Melbourne.
+This event marks the first major public program of The Burunh Program for Cultural and Indigenous Astronomy and welcomes Krystal De Napoli as a new staff member in the School of Physics at the University of Melbourne.

 Krystal De Napoli is an astrophysicist, co-author of the award-winning book Astronomy: Sky Country, and Manager of the WEHI Deadly Science Pathways Program.